tsarwar0/exercises/docker_readme.md

 # Docker Container with Sample Java App

 This project contains a Dockerfile for building, scanning, and running a Java application.
 The application is built using Maven, and the Docker image is created in multiple stages to demonstrate some aspects of security and efficiency.
+Some of the practices that you will see implemented in this docker file is:

+- Use of Authentic Base Image
+- Multi Stage Build
+- Image Scanning
+- Lease Privilige for App User.
+- Resource Management for containers.

+Steps are also included if you want to deploy it to ACR and use Microsoft Defender as your defacto container scanning in azure container registry.
+This is optional as adding  scanning does add time and might delay builds and process so must consider this .

 ## Dockerfile Explanation